 Continuing Disclosure and Post Issuance (Policy 21) Update Mr. Longhi, CFO

-Mr. Longhi sought Northern Virginia Transportation Authority (NVTA) Finance Committee recommendation of an update to the Continuing Disclosure and Post Issuance Policy.
-This update is required by the Securities and Exchange Commission's (SEC) Rule 15c2-12 noting:
+Mr. Longhi sought Committee recommendation of an update to the Continuing Disclosure and Post Issuance Policy.
+Noting this update is required by the Securities and Exchange Commission's (SEC) Rule 15c2-12 noting:

-Post Issuance Disclosure is something that has to be put into the public sphere that impacts bonds that have issues.

 The SEC sets Post Issuance Compliance and Disclosure requirements which the Authority is required to comply with under Rule 15c2-12.

 The SEC has added two new events requiring disclosure:

-lncurrence of a financial obligation, or agreements to covenants, events of default, remedies, priority rights, or other similar terms of a financial obligation any of which affect security holders, if material.
+Incurrence of a financial obligation, or agreements to covenants, events of default, remedies, priority rights, or other similar terms of a financial obligation any of which affect security holders, if material.

 Default, event of acceleration, termination event, modification of terms, or other similar events under the terms of a financial obligation, any of which reflect financial difficulties.

-The SEC first disclosure addresses if the NVTA takes on additional debt or change our agreement on debt, such that it would have a material effect on the security the bond holders would have to disclose.
+The SEC’s first disclosure addresses if the NVTA takes on additional debt or changes our agreement on debt, such that it would have a material effect on the security existing bond holders.

-The second disclosure is if there is a default.
-If the NVTA does something in the debt structure to prevent a default and negotiating a way around it and it reflects financial difficulties.
+The second disclosure is if there is a default or if the NVTA does something in the debt structure to prevent a default that reflects financial difficulties.
 Min 7

-Events of Disclosure Notice is listed on page 7 of item IV attachment.
+A list of disclosure events is listed on page 7 of the attachment.
 The wording is the same as SEC and Bond Counsel, finance advisor and Council of Counsels has reviewed.

 The SEC puts out fourteen disclosure events, the NVTA has voluntarily added number 15: